- 261,915 hits

 - What does Dope mean?

-- Surrounded by God's Love
+- God's Unfailing Love

 Category Cloudacceptance Being honest about our faith Bible Blessed to be a blessing change christmas Christmas story church creative communication discipleship Everyone is valuable Faith film Following Jesus freedom God is with us God loves us Holy Spirit hope Jesus Learning Life experiences Life in all it's fullness Listening to God Loving one another Prayer Relationship with God Saved by Jesus trust Who am I

 Tag Archives: one body many parts

 A few weeks ago I was speaking to a friend of mine who helps with the rehabilitation of people who have had a Stroke.
 Something he said really struck me and I wanted to share it and some other thoughts … Continue reading

 At the end of church yesterday, someone was kind enough to thank me for my sermon and then they said; ‘You have got a way of helping us to see things differently’.
 Their complement really meant a lot to me … Continue reading

 At church yesterday we gave everyone a panel of card and asked them to colour it in with pens or paint.
 When we stuck them all together this was the result.
 People were free to create their own designs, but we … Continue reading